98-361: Software Development Fundamentals (using VB .Net)

 - Why not have a look at the curriculum below and see what you can learn?

-Welcome to my course on 98-361 "Software Development Fundamentals" using VB .Net.
+Welcome to my course on "Software Development Fundamentals" using VB .Net.
 In this course, we will be looking at a variety of different types of programs and concepts around programming.

 We'll start off with looking at Core Programming.
 We will download for free the Visual Studio Community edition, and use it to investigate the fundamental VB .Net statements.
-We'll look at decision structures such as If and Switch [Case Select], repetition such as For loops, While loops and recursion, and then we'll look at errors and find out how to handle them.
+We'll look at decision structures such as If and Select Case, repetition such as For loops, While loops and recursion, and then we'll look at errors and find out how to handle them.

 We'll then look at Object-Oriented Programming.
-We'll go deeper into concepts that we have already used, such as namespaces, methods and classes, and add to them using events and constructors.
+We'll go deeper into concepts that we have already used, such as subroutines, functions and classes, and add to them using events and constructors.
 We'll see how you can duplicate and develop classes using inheritance, polymorphism and encapsulation.